MohammedAI123/Azure-Honeypot-Cowrie/KQL_Queries/KQL_Notes.md

 e.g. where isnotempty(AttackIP)

-summarise: groups and counts the field e.g. summarise attempts
+summarise: groups and counts the field e.g. summarise attempts =

-sort: orders the chosen result e.g. sort by attempts
+sort: sorts the chosen result
+e.g. sort by attempts

 take: limits the output by an amount e.g. take 40

+project: choose colums that you want to keep